 The following information comes from The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a part of the National Institutes of Health (NIH) and the U.S. Department of Health and Human Services.
-To ensure that you’re viewing the most up-to-date information, we recommend visiting the chronic hepatitis c entry at the NIDDK website.

 On this page:

 - Liver Biopsy

 - Noninvasive Tests